GrelkuH/thelongdark/README.md

 Every time when the source file changed the script run action block with copy file plus additional timstamp to user's backup directory

 You have two option for running script:
 1. Run code at Powershell ISE.
    Select and Run Appropriate Block with F8
 3. Save block #1 to .ps1 file and create task in TaskScheduler Library with properties below:
    Program/script: powershell.exe
    Add arguments (optional): -ExecutionPolicy Bypass -NonInteractive -WindowStyle Hidden -Noexit -File "C:\youpath\youfile.ps1"

+Source filename can be different "sandbox" or "challenge" with number/ You can check from the steam

 ## 0. Run Once - prerequisites
 Install "FSWatcherEngineEvent" powershell module first